 As mentioned, fundraising consultants that leverage AI tools each offer slightly different approaches to AI fundraising.
 The key is finding the right partner that aligns with your organization’s fundraising goals.

 It’s important not to rush into AI fundraising before researching the options available to you.
-There are plenty of AI tools that feature machine learning algorithms that target general philanthropy data but don’t offer features that take your organization’s unique characteristics and marketing goals into consideration.
+There are plenty of AI tools with machine learning algorithms that target general philanthropy data but don’t offer features that take your organization’s unique characteristics and marketing goals into consideration.

 For example, BWF combines IBM Watson’s AI toolkit with our prospect development and segmentation expertise to develop AI solutions that are tailored to each organization’s unique target audience and goals.